saradotramli/azure-certification-70-535/README.md

 # azure-certification-70-535

-This repository will list and provide link for all resources needed for completing the 7azure 70-535 exam
+This repository will list and provide link for all resources needed for completing the azure 70-535 exam